Famed oil trader Phibro nears end of a long, winding road

 Hall, a UK-born Oxford graduate and avid art collector, burst into wider public view in 2009 for refusing to give up a $100 million bonus from Citi, which caused a furor following the financial crisis.

 Following the sale to Occidental, however, his bias for bullish oil bets has not panned out.
 Phibro suffered its first annual loss in over a decade in 2011.
-Hall has managed to sidestep the worst of the oil price rout in recent months, leaving Astenbeck with a small gain this year through November, according to an investor.
+Hall has managed to sidestep the worst of the oil price rout in recent months, leaving Astenbeck with a 1 percent gain in November and a 7 percent rise year-to-date, according to his Dec.
+1 letter to investors seen by Reuters on Tuesday.

-Reporting by Jonathan Leff, Jessica Resnick-Ault and Barani Krishnan; Editing by Alden Bentley and Chris Reese
+Reporting by Jonathan Leff, Jessica Resnick-Ault and Barani Krishnan; Editing by Alden Bentley, Chris Reese and David Gregorio